-In figure 4.16 we present the contributions of outputs and inputs to TNT's TFP change of 5.5 per cent in the 2017 year.
-The decrease in opex usage in 2017 leads to it making the largest positive contribution to TFP change at 4.1 percentage points.
-The increase in energy throughput in 2017 leads to it making the next largest positive contribution at 1.5 percentage points.
-The only negative contribution of note in the latest year is -0.4 percentage points from a small increase in ENS.
-TNT's TFP change in 2017 of 5.5 per cent is similar to the industry TFP change in 2017 of 5.8 per cent.
+In figure 4.16 we present the contributions of outputs and inputs to TNT's TFP change of 3.2 per cent in the 2018 year.
+The decrease in opex usage in 2018 leads to it making the largest positive contribution to TFP change at 2.6 percentage points.
+The next largest positive contribution at 0.8 percentage points comes from a further improvement in ENS performance.
+TNT's TFP change in 2018 of 3.2 per cent is somewhat larger than the industry TFP change in 2018 of 2.2 per cent.